splunk/public-o11y-docs/infrastructure/monitor/k8s-nav.rst

   ..  image:: /_images/infrastructure/k8s-nav/k8s-nav-dependencies.gif
     :width: 100%
-    :alt: From the Kubernetes pod navigator, switching to the MySQL host navigator, then switching back to the Kubernetes pod navigator.
+    :alt: Starting on the Kubernetes pod navigator, switching to the MySQL host navigator, and then switching back to the Kubernetes pod navigator.

 Next steps
 =====================